Converting 680mm to Inches: A complete walkthrough

 -

 Q: Is 25.4 mm/in the exact conversion factor?
 A: It's a very close approximation, widely accepted for most practical purposes.
-However, the exact conversion is slightly more complex due to historical variations in the definition of the inch.
+Still, the exact conversion is slightly more complex due to historical variations in the definition of the inch.

 -